The best cold weather gear for skiing this winter

 Keep warm underneath

-Thermals are a necessity if you want to remain cosy while you ski.
-You’ll be outdoors for the majority of your day and even though the sun might be shining, the temperature will still be very low.
+Thermals are a necessity if you want to remain cosy while you ski, whether you’re going to the vail ski rentals or anywhere else in the world.
+After all, you need to keep your body temperature stable, as you’ll be outdoors for the majority of your day and even though the sun might be shining, the temperature will still be very low.

 Shop around for thermals that are right for you, opt for wool if temperature is your concern or nylon if you think you’ll be working up a sweat.